-According to Greek mythology, it here that was Hercules slayed the giants, and their bodies formed the many large rocks around the island.
+According to Greek mythology, it was here that Hercules slayed the giants, and their bodies formed the many large rocks around the island.
 His companions Zeus and Poseidon, who fought by his side, assisted him.

-Delos Archeological Site, Mykonos
+Delos Archaeological Site, Mykonos

 Photo © IQCruising.com

-Then under the Roman Empire the island was seen to flourish, especially under the rule of Augustus Caesar, but eventually found itself under Byzantine rule.
+Under the Roman Empire the island was seen to flourish, especially under the rule of Augustus Caesar, but eventually found itself under Byzantine rule.

 It was under the Turks that slave labor was started and many of the islanders were abducted and shipped away for profit.

 During WWII Mykonos was taken over by the Germans, and not until the middle 1950’s did tourism begin to come back.
 What you see today is one of the most famous vacation destinations islands.